tstenm/CafeteApp/README.md

 @Author: Tobias Steinkemper

-@Contributions : Created the idea, the app, backend, concept, database and trasnferred menu to the database
+@Contributions : Concept, App, Backend, Database, Frontend.

 When you contribute something you can put your name and what you did in there.